-up to the Boston Scrabble® Club
+up to the Boston SCRABBLE® Club

-Boston, MA Scrabble® Club History
+Boston, MA SCRABBLE® Club History

 The following history is spotty and tentative.
 A first cut seemed a good place from which to go.
 Changes and additions are planned, as we get the folks who know to fill in the details.